kaylynyuh/sumi/README.md

 ## Philosophy

-The Sumi style is intended to provide a simple, user-friendly, and accessible UI component styles.
+Sumi is intended to provide a simple, user-friendly, and accessible UI component styles that is portable via CSS-in-JS technique.

 The theme is composed of white, shades of gray, and black.
 This is the perfect theme to let your content (text and image) shine.

+- Keep the original theme and let your content (text and image) shine.
-Or, Sumi can be used as a starting point for your theme customization, and even kept as is to focus on a quick prototype development.
+- Use it as a starting point for your theme customization.
+- Defer the design decision and focus on rapid prototyping.

 See [Demo](https://elishaterada.github.io/sumi/).